Key Features

 Drop Zone File Encryption

-- AES-256 CBC encryption with a unique random IV per file, ensuring that identical files never have the same encrypted representation.
+- AES-256 GCM encryption, with a unique random nonce per file, ensuring both confidentiality and integrity.
+Even identical files will have different encrypted outputs.

-- Zero plaintext storage: Files are encrypted in memory before being written to disk and are only decrypted when requested by the rightful owner.
+- In-memory encryption: Files are encrypted before being written to disk and decrypted only in RAM upon legitimate access by the file owner.

 Secure Password Storage & Authentication